nlp-group-project/github-readme-languages/README.md

 ## Acquire
 - Data acquired from Github.
-  - Query for 'search' in search bar.
+  - Query for 'shoes' in search bar.
 Filter by 'Most Stars'.
 - 198 Readme files acquired.
 - Each row represents a repository.
 - Columns represent the repository, language, and readme contents.